-Water Environment & Hydrology
+Water Environment and Hydrology

-Runoff, discharge, water availability for the project, sedimentation rate, etc.;
+Runoff, discharge, water availability for the project, sedimentation rate, etc;

 Basin characteristics;

-Information on the 10-daily flow basis for the 90% or 75% dependable year, as applicable.
+Information on the 10 daily flow basis for the 90 percent or 75 percent dependable year, as applicable.
 The flow intercepted at the dam, the flow diverted to the powerhouse and the spill comprising the environmental flow and additional flow downstream of the dam for the project may be given; and

-Precipitation (snowfall, rainfall), temperature, relative humidity, etc. of the project area.
+Precipitation (snowfall, rainfall), temperature, relative humidity, etc of the project area.

 4.3.3 Biological Environment